Mission Plaza Injury Medical Clinic, PA

 Intervertebral discs are made up of an annulus fibrosus and a nucleus pulposus.
 The annulus fibrosus is a strong radial structure made up of lamellae.
 Concentric sheets of collagen fibers connect to the endplates.
 These sheets are positioned at various angles.
 The annulus fibrosus encapsulates the nucleus pulposus.

 Both are made up of water, collagen, and proteoglycans.
 However, a larger amount of water and proteoglycans are in the nucleus pulposus.
 Proteoglycan molecules are essential because they attract and retain water.
 The nucleus pulposus consists of a hydrated gel-like substance that resists compression.
 The amount of water in the nucleus changes throughout the day.
-This depends on the activity or non-activity.
-All in all, proper care and maintenance of the spinal/vertebral column are vital to general health and overall well-being.
+This depends on activity or inactivity.
+Overall, proper care and maintenance of the spinal/vertebral column are vital to general health and overall well-being.

 Post Disclaimer